isomerpages/govtech-stp/_travellers-from-malaysia/03b-pca-requirements-and-process.md

 # Periodic Commuting Arrangement (PCA)

-## Application by Singapore-based Employers

 Employers can submit a PCA application on behalf of their employee(s) using CorpPass if they are:

 1. A Malaysia Citizen or Malaysia Permanent Resident;
 2. A holder of a Singapore-issued long-term pass, which is valid for at least 15 days from the date of entry into Singapore; <sup>1</sup> and
 3. Willing to spend at least 90 days in Singapore for work upon entry.

-For more details and to apply for the PCA, please click [here](/pca/requirements-and-process)
+For more details and to apply for the PCA, please click [here](/pca/requirements-and-process).

 <sup>1</sup> Acceptable Long-Term Passes include: (i) Employment Pass; (ii) EntrePass; (iii) Personalised Employment Pass; (iv) S Pass; (v) Work Permit; (vi) Training Employment Pass; (vii) Training Work Permit; and (viii) Work Holiday Pass.